ibi/wf-extension-tutorial/README.md

 * src/properties.json - this file needs to be packaged with the extension you are creating.
 You can find out more information about the properties file here: https://github.com/ibi/wf-extensions-chart/wiki/Extension-Configuration-with-properties.json

 * wf_api.js - this file should only be used for development purposes and should not be added to your final extension package.
-This file contains stubs of various objects the WebFOCUS API would make available if your custom extension was fully integrated and deployed to WebFOCUS.
+This file contains stubs of various objects the WebFOCUS® API would make available if your custom extension was fully integrated and deployed to WebFOCUS®.

 * draw_chart.html - stand-alone example of rendering the  **JS Viz** using a json array vs. how the example iterates through a csv file